turingschool/curriculum/source/projects/idea_box.markdown

 #### Automatic Reloading

+Below are two ways to setup automatic reloading.
+Choose one.

+#### #1: Sinatra Reloader

-The easiest way to get automatic reloading is to use the `sinatra/reloader` functionality of the `sinatra-contrib` gem.
+One to get automatic reloading is to use the `sinatra/reloader` functionality of the `sinatra-contrib` gem.

 Add `sinatra-contrib` to your `Gemfile`: